Connections Corrections Program

 Program Objectives

-Correctional programming and treatment staff have established the folowing objectives to enable CCP to best achieve program goals:
+Correctional programming and treatment staff have established the following objectives to enable CCP to best achieve program goals:

 CCP staff review the effectiveness of correctional programming and treatment services through a process of continual quality assurance and total quality management.
 Feedback is gathered from clients, staff, and referring agencies.